Cantera/cantera-website/pages/tutorials/cti/cti-processing.rst

    .. class:: lead

-      A description of how Cantera processes input files, to help with debugging any errors that occur.
+      A description of how Cantera processes legacy CTI input files, to help with debugging any errors that occur.

+      Note that the legacy CTI input file format will be deprecated in Cantera 2.6 and fully replaced by the YAML input file format in Cantera 3.0.

 Cantera Input Files
 ===================